New Copyright Claims Board Creates “Small Claims” Alternative to Litigation

 May be plaintiff's only practical remedy; thus failure to opt-out may allow a case to proceed that would be impractical in federal court.

-Threat of up to $7500 in statutory damages that may not have been available in federal court.
+Threat of statutory damages that may not have been available in federal court.

 Case moves quickly and is less complicated than federal court, making it more difficult to defend cases and establish leverage for settlement.